Extension | .fax |

 Category | images |

-Technical details | Fax machines typically use Group 3 standards set by the International Telecommunication Union (ITU).
-These machines operate at resolutions of 203 x 98 dpi for standard quality and 203 x 196 dpi for fine quality.
-They employ encoding techniques like Modified Huffman (MH) or Modified Read (MR) to compress data, which reduces transmission time.
-Transmission speeds range from 2400 bps to 33600 bps, depending on the phone line quality and the machine capabilities.
-Although faxing uses analog signals, digital faxing has become common, converting documents into digital files and sending them over the internet.
-Despite the rise of digital communication, faxing remains widely used due to its simplicity and the legal acceptance of faxed documents. |
+Technical details | Many fax machines adhere to the Group 3 standards, set by the International Telecommunication Union (ITU).
+These machines operate at resolutions of 203 x 98 dpi and 203 x 196 dpi for standard and high quality, respectively.
+However, these resolutions are not explicitly stated as being horizontal or vertical.
+They employ encoding techniques like Modified Huffman (MH) or Modified Read (MR) to compress data, thus reducing transmission time.
+Transmission speeds range from 2400 bits per second (bps) to 33600 bps, depending on phone line quality and machine capabilities.
+Traditional faxing used analog signals, but digital faxing's arrival revolutionized the process by converting documents into digital files for transmission over the internet.
+Despite the rise of digital communication, faxing remains a popular method due to its simplicity and the legal validity of faxed documents. |